 Idea

-Some companieslist on more than one stock exchangehey are called “dual-listed” or “cross-listed” depending on the legal implementation (this distinction is not taken into account in the following).
-If the stock exchanges are in different time zones, then the stocks of one company are traded twice in 24 hours. e want to investigate if the day performance on the previous stock exchange has some predictive signal for the following one.
-To assess the presence and usefulness of such a signal a simple trading model is defined and applied over the past data.
+Some public companies are listed on more than one stock exchange.
+They are called “dual-listed” or “cross-listed” depending on the legal implementation (this distinction is not taken into account in the following).
+If the stock exchanges are in different time zones, then the stocks of one company are traded twice in 24 hours.
+We want to investigate if the day performance on the previous stock exchange has some predictive signal for the following one.
+To assess the presence and usefulness of such a signal, a simple trading model is defined and applied over the past data.

 Stock Exchange Selection